Opal card: Changes to fare calculation

 Since 5 September 2016, a discount has applied when changing modes during a journey, other than metro/train which are treated as the same mode.

-In 2014, the government stated that when the CBD and South East Light Rail opens in 2019, passengers will pay a single fare for a journey involving the use of both light rail and buses, however this was before the introduction of the transfer discount and ultimately not implemented.
+In 2014, the government stated that when the CBD and South East Light Rail opened in 2019, passengers would pay a single fare for a journey involving the use of both light rail and buses, however this was before the introduction of the transfer discount and ultimately not implemented.

-Once a journey count of eight is reached during the week (Monday to Sunday), travel is half-price thereafter for the rest of that week.
-This discount was changed from free travel to half-price travel on 5 September 2016.
+Previously once a journey count of eight was reached during the week (Monday to Sunday), travel was free for the remainder of the week.
+This discount was changed to half-price travel on 5 September 2016 and removed altogether on 16 October 2023.
 When an Opal customer completes eight trips on the same mode of transport (even within the 1-hour transfer), a new journey commences.
 The number of trips required to force the creation of a new journey was increased from four trips to eight trips in March 2016 to reduce the number of short trips made simply to complete a journey and reach the journey limit.

+All of Saturday and Sunday were originally nominated as being off-peak.
+On 16 October 2023, this was extended to include all of Friday, recognising changes to travel patterns due to the COVID-19 pandemic.
+The discount applied after eight journeys in a week was removed at the same time.